Prince Harry, Meghan Markle expecting second child - RFI

 - Multi-million dollar contracts -

-Last year they launched a non-profit organisation, Archewell, after giving up a "Sussex Royal" brand as part of the terms of their departure from frontline royal duties.
+Last year the pair launched a wide-ranging non-profit organisation, Archewell, after giving up their "Sussex Royal" brand as part of the terms of their departure from frontline monarchy duties.

-The couple also signed a contract, reportedly worth tens of millions of dollars with streaming giant Netflix to produce "impactful" films and series.
+The couple also signed a multi-year contract, reportedly worth tens of millions of dollars, with streaming giant Netflix to produce "impactful" films and series.

-As well complaining about invasion of her privacy, Meghan, a former television actor, has also described past trolling of her as "almost unsurvivable".
+As well complaining about invasion of her privacy, Markle, a former television actress, has also described past trolling of her as "almost unsurvivable".

-In 2016, Harry issued an unprecedented statement denouncing "the racial undertones of comment pieces" and "the sexism and racism of social media trolls".

-Harry and Meghan's announcement came days after Princess Eugenie, a granddaughter of the queen, gave birth to a baby boy.

 © 2021 AFP